-Ross teamed up with Cam, Kali, and Debra in 2013.
+Ross Caputi teamed up with Cam, Kali, and Debra in 2013.
 His experience as a Marine who participated in the 2nd siege of Fallujah led him to become an anti-war activist and, later, the Founder and Director of the Justice for Fallujah Project.
-Ross’s activism thus far has focused on the idea that veterans not only have a moral obligation to help the people that they hurt in America’s wars and occupations, but also to renounce their privileged status in society.
-He has written several articles and chapters on the human consequences of the American mission in Fallujah, the US-led occupation of Iraq, and on US war culture at home.
-Ross is also a graduate student in linguistics.
+Ross’s activism thus far has focused on the idea that veterans not only have a moral obligation to help the people that they hurt in U.S.’s wars and occupations, but also to renounce their privileged status as heroes in American society.
+He is the co-author of The Sacking of Fallujah: A People’s History (2019) and the lead curator of the People’s History of Fallujah Digital Archive.
+Ross is currently working towards a PhD in History at UMass.

 The principles that lead the U.S. to violate human beings are destroying nature, thus ourselves.
 Debra is eager to develop multi-generational reparation, learning from those we’ve oppressed, how to shift death culture to life culture.

 Nadya Raja a community organizer.
 She is active in the Islah Reparations Project having launched the Khaled Bakrawi Center for refugee communities in San Diego, and coordinated resource distribution in the Middle East.
 She is also a member of the Palestinian Youth Movement, and an education coordinator at Eye Witness Palestine.
 Nadya holds an MSc in Refugee and Forced Migration Studies from the University of Oxford and a BA in Anthropology and Global Information and Social Enterprise Studies from UC Santa Cruz.